 HOW WILL RECIPES BE JUDGED?

 All entries must meet the requirements of these rules.
 Recipes not meeting contest entry criteria will be disqualified.
 Initial judging will be done by a qualified food expert in addition to the criteria outlined below for the finalist recipes:

 Healthfulness.
 Think healthy thoughts.
 Whether it’s low in calories and fat, low in sodium, made with whole grains or packed with fruit and vegetables, we like to see nutritious and flavorful dishes.

 Taste.
 Use bold flavors.
 You’ve only got eight ingredients to work with, so make them count.
 Think fresh herbs, a hint of heat, or a touch of zest.

 Appearance.
 Eye appeal is the first impression you’ll make with your prize recipe.
 Besides being great tasting, the finished dish should LOOK tempting and delicious!
 Color counts.
 We eat with our eyes first, so if your dish is as visually pleasing as it is delicious, it could be a winner!

 Prep Time.
 Keep it simple.
 Quick and easy methods are preferred.
-Keep away from overly complicated or time-consuming recipes.
-Recipe prep time should be no more than 1 hour from start to finish.
+Avoid overly complicated or time-consuming recipes.
+Recipe prep and cook time should be no more than 1 hour from start to finish.
 Concentrate on your own creative way of mixing textures and flavors, but use common ingredients that anyone can pick up at the local supermarket or grocery store.